Last updated November 15, 2022

 There are TLS regional representatives throughout the United States and around the world who can provide information on labyrinth locations, FAQs, history, events, readings and resources.

-TLS promotes events throughout the year and for the annual World Labyrinth Day held every year on May 1st.
+TLS promotes events throughout the year and for the annual World Labyrinth Day held the first Saturday in May each year.

 Labyrinths differ in design and purpose from mazes.
 They are unicursal with a single path leading to a center and then venturing back out.